Our Monitor Motion Tests

 Conclusion

-Refresh rate compliance is a calculation of how well a monitor can effectively make pixel color transitions before the screen refreshes.
+Refresh rate compliance is a calculation of how well a monitor can effectively make pixel color transitions before the screen refreshes itself.
 It's a percentage of an ideal transition, with higher compliance being better, resulting in improved motion handling with colors close to the intended image.
 Although no monitors have 100% compliance, OLEDs tend to have the highest compliance due to their near-instantaneous response time.
 On top of that, it's easier for monitors to have higher compliance at lower refresh rates, so if you care about this, it's important to look for a monitor with high compliance close to its max refresh rate.